Cuauhtémoc, Mexico City

-Cuauhtémoc is the historic and cultural center of the entity, although it is not the geographical center.
-While it ranks only sixth in population, it generates about a third of the entire entity's GDP, mostly through commerce and services.
-It is home to the Mexican Stock Exchange, the important tourist attractions of the historic center and Zona Rosa, and various skyscrapers such as the Torre Mayor and the Mexican headquarters of HSBC.
-It also contains numerous museums, libraries, government offices, markets and other commercial centers which can bring in as many as 5 million people each day to work, shop or visit cultural sites.
+Cuauhtémoc is the historic and cultural center of Mexico City, although it is not the geographical center.
+While it ranks only sixth in population, it generates about a third of the entire city's GDP, mostly through commerce and services.
+It is home to the Mexican Stock Exchange, the important tourist attractions of the historic center and Zona Rosa, and various skyscrapers, such as the Torre Mayor and the Mexican headquarters of HSBC.
+It also contains numerous museums, libraries, government offices, markets, and other commercial centers, which can bring in as many as 5 million people each day to work, shop, or visit cultural sites.